 Though its important to note that the archetypes provide the structure for the symbol, not the specific form, and therefore may have variances between cultures and individuals, though it does not vary "limitlessly and chaotically".

-The relationship of the symbol to the archetype is that the symbols revolve around a central archetype and consciousness therefore is a collection of such orbits.
+The relationship of the symbol to the archetype is that the symbols revolve around a central archetype and consciousness, therefore, is a collection of such orbits.

 The form of representation peculiar to the unconscious is not that of the conscious mind.
 It neither attempts nor is able to seize hold of and define its objects in a series of discursive explanations, and reduce them to clarity by logical analysis.
 The way of the unconscious is different.
 Symbols gather round the thing to be explained, understood, interpreted.
 The act of becoming conscious consists in the concentric groupings of symbols around the object, all circumscribing and describing the unknown from many sides.
 Each symbol lays bare another essential side of the object to be grasped, points to another facet of meaning.
 Only the canon of these symbols congregating about the center in question, the coherent symbol group, can lead to an understanding of what the symbols point to and of what they are trying to express.

 The influence of the archetypes on human thought and behavior results in the similarities in the varied myths and religions.
 Archetypes only acquire solidity, influence, and eventual consciousness in the encounter with empirical facts.
 The archetypes form a complex and changing foundation upon which each person will construct their individuality and experience of life.
-Therefore while archetypes may be a thought of as a few core functions, its derivatives (symbols, patters of behavior, images) are infinite.
+Therefore while archetypes may be thought of as a few core functions, their derivatives (symbols, patterns of behavior, images) are infinite.
 They are therefore a set of elemental structures which simply direct the images and forms to be constructed and apprehended consciously.

 Difference between Archetype and Instinct